Orkney chair making

 The making of ‘Orkney chairs’, a type of chair with a wooden base and a straw back.

 |Historic area of significance

 |Current no. of professionals (sideline to main income)

 |Current no. of trainees

 It is not known when Orkney chairs were first made, but it is possible to chart how they evolved from simple stools to the full blown chair associated with the islands today.

-Orkney has no indigenous trees so wood was in scarce supply on the islands, so furniture and other household items were made from the leftover straw from the black oats grown to feed livestock.
+Orkney does not have enough indigenous trees to supply a furniture making industry, so furniture and other household items were made from reclaimed wood or driftwood, along with the leftover straw from the black oats grown to feed livestock.
 The early stools were made almost entirely of straw, with the only wood being used in the feet.
 Gradually wood (usually driftwood) was used to form the base of the chair, although the basic design was still that of a stool covered in straw.
 Eventually a low woven straw back was added, and later still hoods were added to the chairs to keep out the draughts and sometimes a drawer was added under the seat.
-(Rachel Reynolds, 2012).

 Issues affecting the viability of the craft

 Craftspeople currently known